How to Earn the “Big Prize” at Virtual Career Fairs

 Having proper expectations for a career fair is critical.
 If you approach an employer hoping to get a job offer or interview scheduled, you can come off as inexperienced and desperate, leaving you disappointed.
 However, if you approach employers hoping to gain a contact or learn about the application process, you will present yourself as a prepared, confident candidate.
 Your goal is make those connections and to leave with valuable insight that will increase your odds of getting that job interview!

-Chamberlain’s Career Services Department invites our students and alumni to attend our National Virtual Career Fair on Wednesday, May 24, from 5 – 7:30 pm ET.
+Chamberlain’s Career Services Department invites our students and alumni to attend our Midwest Virtual Career Fair on Thursday, September 28th from 2 – 4 pm CST.
 Register here.

 This Virtual Career Fair will allow you to explore career opportunities from the comfort of your home, office, smartphone or tablet.
 You will have an opportunity to connect one-on-one through text-based chats with company representatives, recruiters and other participants.